 Prior to her leadership role at Curacao, Ms. Dodds was Latin American and Caribbean Regional Vice President for MasterCard’s Retail Vertical responsible for business development and leading retail business for the region.
 Before MasterCard, Ms. Dodds lead marketing strategy for Walmart Brasil in Sao Paulo.
 She spearheaded both marketing strategies and management transformations that led to a consumer-centric marketing organization.
 She was recognized internally for fostering collaboration and establishing cross-company partnerships with Walmart Corporate Affairs, Office of Diversity and the Government Affairs to ensure alignment across the organizations.
 Ms. Dodds was an active member of Walmart’s Hispanic Associate Resource Group, ANA Brand Committee, ANA Multicultural Committee, and served on Walmart’s leadership team for LatinaStyle.

-Ms. Bond has most recently worked with Sendero as an analyst consultant serving banking and other business clients.
+Ms. Bond works as an analyst for Slalom and has most recently worked with Sendero as an analyst consultant serving banking and other business clients.
 Her work experiences motivated her to return to school for a master’s in Business Analytics, which she is pursuing at Southern Methodist University.
 Along the way to earning her BBA from SMU, Ms. Bond attended Xiamen University through the U.S. State Department’s “Critical Languages” program, where she studied Chinese.
 Her other charitable roles have been as a Hunt Institute Associate Fellow, working on alleviation of poverty, and as an adoption assistant at Dallas Animal Services.